I5UCC/VRCTextboxSTT/README.md

   - ~4GB of available space for installation, ~2GB of space used after successful installation and loading models.
   - ~400MB of available RAM.

+> [!NOTE]
-Depending on settings changed in the program those requirements can change exponentially.
+> Depending on settings changed in the program those requirements can change exponentially.

 # Demo